Jerry Yates shown at his Mountain Ranch business, The Gas Station.

 Problems with Sellers dogs began in 2005 when she was living with Michael Richard off Swiss Ranch Road.
 The couple had about 10 dogs, seven or eight being pit bulls.
 After their dogs threatened neighbors and killed one dog, both were cited for multiple violations; fined over $1,000 and ordered to reduce their number of dogs to three, each being neutered.
 Sellers left Richard in March and began living on Yate's property with her pit bulls.
-Five months later, the animals killed Yates.
+Five months later, her dogs killed him.

-What happened in Calaveras County is a perfect example of who commonly owns dangerous dogs -- the Sellers Syndrome, grossly irresponsible and should be subject to Depraved Indifference charges -- and how the county's current policy failed to prevent the death of Yates.
+What happened in Calaveras County is a perfect example of who commonly owns dangerous dogs -- grossly irresponsible types that should be subject to Depraved Indifference charges -- and how the county's current policy failed to prevent the death of Yates.
 Richard's neighbors continue to live in fear of his pit bulls.
 Arlene Azzarello, who suffers from cancer and congestive heart failure, said that a pair of pit bulls recently terrified her.
 Between the pit bulls marauding on her property and gunfire coming from Richard’s residence in the middle of the night, she's afraid.

 08/26/10: Autopsy: Victim Bled to Death